Barcelona by bike - a campaigner's guide

 Barcelona bicycle etiquette

-Bike paths in Barcelona employ various techniques to separate the cyclist from traffic motor traffic and pedestrians, ranging from the painted paths displayed above through small humps in the road to keep cars out of the bike lane to large concrete barriers.
+Bike paths in Barcelona employ various techniques to separate the cyclist from motor traffic and pedestrians, ranging from painted paths, to small humps in the road to keep cars out of the bike lane, to large concrete barriers.

 The above photo captures the intermediate option well, with a typically relaxed Bicing user taking advantage of the safety of a physical barrier, even though they are only small (and inexpensive) blocks.

 The separated lanes are truly separate and leave ample space for many people.

 The simple 'paint on road' option is by far the most common type of bicycle path.
 This is problematic for cyclists given the relaxed attitude of all road users towards the law, as illustrated by the lorry parked in one lane below, unfortunately a common scene in cities across the world.